 Dr. Stephanie Galla

-In addition to conservation science, I enjoy illustrating and am a cofounder of the Kindness in Science collective in Aotearoa New Zealand.
-Check out this site to learn more!
+In addition to conservation research, I enjoy creating science illustrations and am a cofounder of the Kindness in Science collective in Aotearoa New Zealand.
+Check out this site to learn more.